zju3dv/LoFTR/README.md

 An example is given in `notebooks/demo_single_pair.ipynb`.

 ### Online demo
-Run the online demo with a webcam to reproduce the result shown in the GIF above.
+Run the online demo with a webcam or video to reproduce the result shown in the GIF above.
 ```bash
 cd demo
 ./run_demo.sh